 - For fans of baseball or the movie by the same name, think Moneyball.
 Every team wants to win (result measure).
 In order to win you need runs (key driver).
 To get runs, you need to get people on base (sub level driver).
 So the key to winning revolves around buying players that get on base.
 The Breakthrough: The players you are looking for may not have the highest batting average or hit the most home runs.

 - While at a large Financial Institution, I had a similar conversation with the head of the Consumer Bank.
 Our discussion went something like this – “You want to increase Deposits (result measure) by reducing attrition and increasing referrals and cross selling.
 To do that you have to increase Customer Delight (key driver) and that requires adjusted staffing levels at the branch (sub level driver)”.
 His reply, “so an investment in tellers will lead to billions in additional deposits?
 I don’t believe it”.
-Even though he didn’t believe it at first, he did allow a pilot that ultimately proved the point.
+Even though he didn’t believe it at first, he did allow a pilot that ultimately proved the point (The Bank Case Study).

 4) Fast, efficient, highly focused innovation.
 Once you know the Key Drivers, you’ll be ready to develop focused innovations that will address the key driver and help you close the gap to your goal.
 Sometimes additional research and data analysis is necessary.
 And sometimes you can use logical analysis, expert thinking and common sense to expedite development.
 But no matter what approach you take, this is where the rubber meets the road.

 - One of my favorite scenes in the movie Apollo 13 is when a smart engineer identifies “power” as the key driver to bringing the crew home safely.
 Everyone quickly focuses on closing the “power” gap in very innovative ways (like building an air filtration system out of odds and ends!).